MagnumTD/Portfolio/Readme.txt

 	The final room is the red goal room.
 Entering this room will generate a new level.

 The projects gameplay elements are provided by Unity3Ds default Character Controller.

+I also worked on two group projects.
+The first one was a 2D-Jump and Run game where you play a diver underwater.
+For that project I worked with two other programmers.
+My main responsibilites were to create a custom character controller, simple enemy behaviour and level obstacles like currents or jellyfishes.
+The second project was a slot machine similar to the ones found in the town in Borderlands 2.
+The user can win different on air genereated rifles, that were combined by several parts like a grip, a scope, a barrel and so on.
+Since these projects were group projects I sadly can not upload them to github.